 If you still feel that you have not been offered a choice, there are a number of groups you can contact listed on the NHS website.

-The NHS website has a number of resources regarding patient choice.
-Click the links below to find out more about your choices in your care.Back to top
+The NHS and government websites have a number of resources regarding patient choice.
+Use the links below to find out more about your choices in your care.Back to top